russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/Home.md

 1. [Culminating Task](https://drive.google.com/file/d/1GwghXQoAbWKPtktJqnWASLAaNNkgSr4l/view?usp=share_link)
 	- Finishing our look at how to track statistics during game play
 	> [!TIP]
-	> Here is the video recording from the side session where we [finished looking at how to add statistics tracking](https://www.youtube.com/embed/Qdir7jp9o-8) – solving the problem where visits were not tracked on all pages.
+	> Here is the video recording from this side session where we [finished looking at how to add statistics tracking](https://www.youtube.com/embed/Qdir7jp9o-8) – solving the problem where visits were not tracked on all pages.
 	> No need to watch the entire video, but may be useful as a reference to review a particular part of the process.
 	- Working period to make progress on your group's app
 	> [!NOTE]